vshiv667/vshiv667/README.md

 I want to align myself with a company that believes in the power of data driven decision-makin.
 I am always looking to learn more and am open to taking on challenging projects where I can create an impact.

-- 🔭 I am currently working as a Data Analyst at Traeger helping them model new sources into the data warehouse and then build dashboards for the business users.
+- 🔭 I am currently working as a Analytics Engineer at Traeger helping them model new sources into the data warehouse, build dashboards for the business users.
 - 🔭 I have experience working as a Graduate Researcher at NEXTOR - National Center of Excellence for Aviation Operations Research
 - 🌱 I graduated with a Master of Science in Business Analytics from the University of Maryland, College Park
 - 📫 How to reach me: vivekshiv94@live.com